llbit/chunky-docs/docs/faq.md

   emitters under the Lighting tab in the Render Controls dialog to remove most of the random bright dots.  **Note that rendering for a longer time will eventually remove the noise**, though it may take a very long time.

+	Note - There are techniques and plugins which can help reduce noise.
+For more information please visit [jackjt8's Guide to Chunky - Denoising][5].

 * **Q: How long does it take to render an image?**
   There is no exact answer to this question.
 The main thing that affects render